Dementia friendly initiatives review

-The WDC and partners are planning an international conference on data sharing in dementia for Spring 2020.
-The event will seek to explore this major theme which arose from the dialogue at our 2018 summit.
+The WDC and partners are planning an international conference on data sharing in dementia.
+The event will seek to explore this major theme which arose from the dialogue at our 2018 and 2019 summits.
 We live in an increasingly data-rich world, and the benefits that this brings to all walks of life have been widely recognized.
 Yet big challenges exist regarding data sharing in medicine and dementia research is no exception.

 Global care statement